ericcheung1/ericcheung1/README.md

 # Hi there! 👋 I'm Eric

-I'm an economics undergraduate student passionate about data science.
-I enjoy building projects that combine my analytical background with technical skills.
+I'm an economics undergraduate student passionate for data science.
+I enjoy working on projects that combine my interests in sports along with data.

 ---

 ### 🌱 What I'm Currently Working On

-I'm currently working on the **Canucks Fan Sentiment Analysis** project, building a web application with **Flask** and **MongoEngine** to analyze and display fan reactions from Reddit, with sentiment analysis (**NLTK's VADER**)
+I'm currently working on the **Canucks Fan Sentiment Analysis** project, a web application with **Flask** to display sentiment analysis from Reddit posts.

 ---